 Allowing your body to adapt and enrich itself in CBD is the first step to making the dosing effective.
 The rule of thumb would be to go ahead with 2.5 mg of CBD in a sitting.
 You can have this a few hours before you sleep, or if you are starting off the day.
 Continue this trend for 2 days and slowly increase the dose by 2.5 mg during the next sitting.
 Continue to do this until the desired effects are achieved.

-Once you begin to get the satisfactory results, then you can continue at that dosage.
+Once you begin to get satisfactory results, then you can continue at that dosage.
 There is a chance that over time your body may start to build tolerance, and you may have to increase the dosage ever so slightly.
-But CBD being a natural, herbal medication that you cannot be addictive to like coffee, you can drop using it altogether without experiencing any withdrawals.
+But CBD is a natural, herbal medication that you cannot be addicted to like coffee, you can drop using it all together without experiencing any withdrawals.

 Increasing The Potency